urbanjost/M_intrinsics/md7/IMPLICIT.md

   top section of a module makes the default be "IMPLICIT NONE" in any contained procedure.

-  Explicitly setting a variable type always overides the default so any data entity that is not explicitly declared by a type declaration statement, is not an intrinsic function, and is not accessed by use or host association is declared implicitly to be of the type (and type
+  Explicitly setting a variable type always overrides the default so any data entity that is not explicitly declared by a type declaration statement, is not an intrinsic function, and is not accessed by use or host association is declared implicitly to be of the type (and type